Drugs & Genetics: Why Do Some People Respond to Drugs Differently than Others?

 - Computer with an internet connection

-- PharmGKB online account.
-For details see the Experimental Procedure below (in the section titled "Determining How Genetics Change Drug Responses," step 5).
-You will need to register a (free) account with PharmGKB to access some of the information to do this science project.
+- Access to the PharmGKB online pharmacogenomics database.
+For details see the Experimental Procedure tab (in the section titled "Determining How Genetics Change Drug Responses").

 - Lab notebook